Are money markets and capital markets the same thing? How do they work? Here is an introduction to money markets and capital markets for dummies.

 - This is what also what creates the secondary capital market, where investors sell on their shares or bonds.

-- This is where the main players are- the stock brokers, depositories (banks etc.) and custodians and clearing members, who ensure the safety of transactions.
+- This is where the main players are- the stockbrokers, depositories (banks etc.) and custodians and clearing members, who ensure the safety of transactions.

-- It can be further divided into spot market and forward market, the latter having two divisions: futures and options/derivatives.
+- It can be further divided into the spot market and forward market, the latter having two divisions: futures and options/derivatives.

 The regulatory body for the capital markets in India is SEBI (Securities and Exchange Board of India).

 This market covers mutual funds, fixed deposits, savings deposits, post office savings and insurance.
 However, for better understanding, the capital market is simply considered to comprise the primary market and the secondary market.
 Now let us look at what is money market?

 Investing in money markets